evereux/pycatia-tools/README.md

 Pre Built Binary
 ----------------

-Download the zip file from the windows_builds directory.
-Extract the folder and double click on pycatia-tools.exe.
+* Download the latest zip file from https://github.com/evereux/pycatia-tools/releases.

-Open a web browser and access the url https://127.0.1:5578
+* Unzip the package and run pycatia-tools.exe by double clicking on it.

-Please note, that until pycatia-tools is formally released the pre-built binary may not always be upto date.
+* In your web browser access the page http://127.0.0.1:5578/ in your browser.

 git
 ---